CooolWindS/STC-Usage/README.md

 If you're using other ways to manage your package:

     Please ensure that the above packages are installed correctly

+If there are other missing packages, please complete the installation.

 Usage
 ---